eschizoid/container-orchestration/README.md

 That script simply loads the template JSON from the same directory that the script lives in, and `POST`s it to [Marathon's REST API][marathon-rest-api].

+Now go to the Marathon UI listed above and scale the API up to start making requests.

 ### Help!
 I screwed everything up!
 What do I do?